2010–11 Vancouver Canucks season

 The 2010–11 Vancouver Canucks season was the 41st season in the modern Canucks history.
 The Vancouver Canucks won their fifth Northwest division title, third conference championship and first Presidents' Trophy.
-They also reached the Stanley Cup Finals for the third time in franchise history, losing to the Boston Bruins in seven games.
-This marked the last time a Canadian team contended in the Stanley Cup Finals until the Montreal Canadiens did so in 2021, ten years later.
+They also reached the Stanley Cup Final for the third time in franchise history, losing to the Boston Bruins in seven games.
+This marked the last time a Canadian team contended in the Stanley Cup Final until the Montreal Canadiens did so in 2021, ten years later.

-As of 2025, this is the most recent Presidents’ Trophy winner to reach the Finals in a full 82-game season.
+As of the 2025-26 NHL season, this is the most recent Presidents’ Trophy winner to reach the Finals in a full 82-game season.